abhivb2003/Fast-Moving-Consumer-Goods-Object-Detection-Using-YOLOv8/shelf-product-identifier/readme.md

-# Facings product identifier using YOLOv8 and image embeddings
+# Fast Moving Consumer Goods Object Detection Using YOLOv8

 This repository contains the implementation of a facings identifier using YOLOv8 and image embeddings.
 The goal of this project is to count the number of facings (product instances) of each product present on shelves in a retail store using computer vision techniques.